 - This can be crucial to success in the exam as study material is comprehensive and without proper review of the entire curriculum, one may not be able to make it through.

 - The best way is to start with WallStreetMojo CFA Tutorials and move to Schweser notes such that you ensure you have covered all important concepts from the point of view of exams.

 - Thereafter, I would advise you to look at CFA® Blue Box Examples (discussed within the chapters) and then End of Chapter (EOC) Questions.
 This may take another 80-100 hours.

 - However, it is always recommended to have completed the exam preparation at least 1 month is advance of the exam date.

 If you have 100-120 hours Exam Preparation Time?

-Obviously you know that this you are short of time, however, i think it is just enough give your one best shot.
-With this I recommend the following –
+Obviously you know that this you are short of time, however, I think it just enough gives your one best shot.
+With this, I recommend the following –

 - Go through the WallStreetMojo CFA Video Tutorials.
 This may take at max 40-50 hours and these are a good starting point to prepare yourself for the exam.